-Here are some guidelines for maintain healthy anal glands.
+Here are some guidelines for maintaining healthy anal glands.

 Expressing the glands by squeezing them from the outside is the least effective method of relieving them.
 The internal expression method is preferred for optimum relief.
-Internal relief can only be done by veterinary staff.
-However, if you would like to do it yourself, most veterinary hospitals are willing to teach you.
-Ask your veterinary nurse.
+Internal relief is normally only be done by veterinary staff.
+However, if you would like to do it yourself, we will teach you.
+Ask our veterinary nurse at your next visit.